Excel VBA Tutorial For Beginners

 Basics of VBA

-As VBA is different from normal worksheet we work upon it contains macros so saving it is different from other normal workbooks.
-When we save a workbook which contains macros we need to save it as a macro-enabled workbook to ensure that our macros are saved in the workbook.
+As VBA is different from the normal worksheet we work upon, it contains macros, so saving it is different from other normal workbooks; when we save a workbook which contains macros, we need to save it as a macro-enabled workbook to ensure that our macros are saved in the workbook.

-If you don’t see developer tab in your excel follow below steps to enable developer tab in excel.
+If you don’t see the developer tab in your excel, follow the below steps to enable the developer tab in excel.

 - Go to the File tab on the home page of excel.

-- Now we have developer’s tab enabled in excel as follows.
+- Now we have the developer’s tab enabled in excel as follows.

 How to Use VBA in Excel?

 There are two methods for using VBA in Excel.